The Ultimate Ignition Poker Review

 Limitations of mobile

-The only major limitation for cash games is the lack of multi-table ability and the fact that you can’t use your phone for anything else since.
+The only major limitation for cash games is the lack of multi-table ability and the fact that you can’t use your phone for anything else at the same time.

 You can’t be notified when it’s your turn to act as you can on desktops with forced focus or a flashing taskbar.

-Since you can only have one window open it’s why I almost always play Zone on Ignition Poker mobile.
+Since you can only have one window open, it’s why I almost always play Zone Poker over standard cash games on Ignition Poker mobile.

 Tournaments should probably be added

-The one big feature Ignition Poker could add in the future is a tournament or Sit and Go function, with the latter seeming more appealing to me.
+The one big feature Ignition Poker could add in the future is a multi-table tournament or standard Sit and Go function, with the latter seeming more appealing to me.

 I think a multiple-hour multi-table tournament is probably still the realm of desktops, but it would still be nice to have on offer.